![]() |

 find sheltered animals homes rather than euthanize them.
 The bill would not only guarantee rescue groups access to shelters but it would also ensure that the animals receive proper care – including fresh food and water on a daily basis, clean living environments, exercise and veterinary care.

 Routine inspections would be mandated under the bill.
+NEW

+YOUR STATE RESIDENTS!
 Here's a link to the NY State Assembly members and their contacts.
 Click √ on banner below |

 America’s